netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

 | UDP | 30000 - 35000 | machines in the same SCION AS | SCION intra-AS connectivity |
 | TCP | 22 | 82.130.64.0/18<br> 129.132.0.0/16<br> 195.176.96.0/19<br> 192.33.87.0/24<br> 192.33.88.0/23<br> 192.33.91.0/24<br> 192.33.92.0/24<br> 192.33.93.0/24<br> 192.33.94.0/23<br> 192.33.96.0/21<br> 192.33.104.0/22<br> 192.33.108.0/23<br> 192.33.110.0/24 | Administrative SSH access for configuration management |

-!!! note
+{% include alert type="note" content="
 Inter-AS connectivity is required only with the neighbouring ASes.
 In order to allow dynamic topology adjustments we recommend firewall opening for 0.0.0.0/0.
 In most cases, after determining the best neighbours for your AS, we can provide a narrowed-down list of networks.

-!!! note
+" %}

+{% include alert type="note" content="
 As an alternative we can also operate connections over a tunnel, e.g. OpenVPN or Wireguard.
 However please note this will be done only in a special scenarios, e.g. installing a node in a country with strict network policy regarding connectivity abroad.
 In that case UDP connectivity can be stricter, but inbound SSH connectivity from networks listed above must work.
+" %}

 ### Recommendations